learn-co-curriculum/phase-1-algorithms-big-o/README.md

   what variables are needed to store data in memory, and also remove any constants.

-In the next lesson, we'll look at some other examples of algorithms that use a few more common Big O formulas.
+In the next lesson, we'll look at some other examples of algorithms that use other common Big O formulas.

 ## Resources